Walled Garden at Beeston Fields Wedding Photography

 This job is truly magical when it comes to the social side of it.
-I truly am a people person who enjoys hearing stories from literally anyone I meet.
-10 years ago I was lucky enough to travel to the USA to work on a summer camp from June to September.
-Whilst over here in a small town on the border of Pennsylvania I met a girl at the camp from Nottingham.
+I am a people person who enjoys hearing stories from literally anyone I meet.
+10 years ago in 2009 I was lucky enough to travel to the USA to work on a summer camp from June to September.
+Whilst over there in a small town on the border of Pennsylvania I met a girl from Nottingham also working abroad like me.
 Many days just spent just eating rubbish and killing time with the larger group of friends I never knew I’d be seeing her again 10 years later walking down the aisle.

 After exchanging a few emails back and forth, myself, her and Chris agreed to jump on a Skype call to chat a little more about their walled garden wedding.
 It wasn’t until now when I realised it was actually Sarah.
 What an incredible surprise and how embarrassed I was at the time.
 Jump forward to this year and the Beeston Fields wedding fast approaching I met back up with Sarah and Chris at Wollaton Park for their engagement shoot.
 We managed to secure some rare May late Spring evening sun to capture some truly awesome photographs.

 Fast Forward again and this Beeston Fields wedding was upon us!

 My First Wedding at The Walled Gardens

 Living just under an hour away from The Walled Gardens at Beeston Fields means this was my first time photographing at this beautiful Nottingham wedding venue.
 I love outdoor weddings with a rustic edge as they’re all incredible to be a part of and the team at The Walled Gardens made me feel right a home.
 I often venture further afield to photograph weddings and I don’t charge for the pleasure.
 I find it incredibly exciting actually and really relish the opportunity to shoot within a new space and a new wedding adventure.